-Professor Aaron Meskin is currently leading an interdisciplinary team on a project with Taylors of Harrogate which investigates the effect of ethical information on the experience of tea.
+Professor Aaron Meskin lead an interdisciplinary team on a project with Taylors of Harrogate which investigates the effect of ethical information on the experience of tea.
 This innovative collaboration explores the potential impact of Meskin's earlier philosophical and experimental work on ethics and food.

 Influencing the ethics of the professions.

-Colleagues in the Inter-Disciplinary Ethics Applied Centre, in conjunction with staff members of the Centre for Ethics and Metaethics, have developed a range of resources on applied ethics in the professions, and regularly sponsor workshops and other meetings that bring together philosophers, practitioners and interested members of the public.
+Colleagues in the Inter-Disciplinary Ethics Applied Centre, in conjunction with staff members of the Centre for Aesthetic, Moral and Political Philosophy, have developed a range of resources on applied ethics in the professions, and regularly sponsor workshops and other meetings that bring together philosophers, practitioners and interested members of the public.